ebisLab/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 Describe how you implemented feedback from design critiques. **(UX students only)**
 - What feedback did you receive from other teams and your design manager?
-- Take one of your wireframes.
+- Take one of your designs.
 How did you address the feedback and change the design based on design critiques?
-Please include screenshots of iterations for this wireframe.
+Please include screenshots of iterations for this design.

-## User Story Quiz
+## User Story Quiz (Non-UX Students Only)

 For this quiz we'd like you to spend time writing out User Stories the same way that we did in class together during Sprint 2.
 Use the link below: